thoughtspot/thoughtspot.github.io/pages/admin/worksheets/create_formula.md

      ![](../../shared/conrefs/../../images/formula_builder.png "Use the Formula Builder")

-    **Note:** Formulas elements are color coded by type and can include the formula operators and functions​ (blue), the names of columns (purple)​, and/or constants​ (black).
+    **Note:** Formulas elements are color coded by type and can include the formula operators and functions (blue), the names of columns (purple), and/or constants (black).

 4. If you want to change what your formula returns, use the **Advanced settings**.Depending on your formula, you may be able to change: